awanderlyss/empire_co_api/README.md

 # start server
 $ nodemon
 ```
-If there are no errors in the terminal, you can now navigate in our browser to: http://localhost:8080/api to interact with our app.
+If there are no errors in the terminal, you can now navigate in our browser to <http://localhost:8080/api> to interact with our app.

 ## Useage

 Here is documentation on accessing our api.
-If you would like to use all the RESTful routes you can download [Postman][postman-ref].
+If you would like to test all the RESTful routes you can download [Postman][postman-ref], an powerfull HTTP client.

 | URL(s) | / | /login | /logout | /products | /products/:id | /users | /users/:id |
 | --- | --- | --- | --- | --- | --- | --- | --- |